 Then I found myself in Nuremberg.

 Nuremberg, or Nürnberg, auf Deutsch, is the second-largest city in Bavaria.
-And it is only about a two-hour drive north of Munich with plenty of regular train connections, too.
+It makes a fantastic day trip from Munich.
+It is only about a two-hour drive north of Munich with plenty of regular train connections, too.
 On a weekday in the summer where Mother Nature couldn’t decide if she wanted shining sun or pouring rain (she eventually decided on both; lucky us), the city was a welcome relief from München.
 That’s not to say there weren’t still crowds in Nuremberg.
 There were.
 But much smaller.

 The smaller crowds certainly aren’t a sign of Nuremberg’s worthiness as a travel stop.
-The city is full of history, art, culture, architecture, and foods unique to Franconia that you won’t get in Southern Bavaria.
+The city is full of things, tastes, and sights that are unique to Franconia.
+You will not find some of these things in Southern Bavaria.
+That’s part of what makes experiencing these things to do in Nuremberg so important.

 Visiting the Albrecht Dürer House